We’ll pay you back up to $20/month in ATM charges if you use an out-of-network ATM to access your checking account.

 All checking accounts are not created equal.
 Some financial institutions charge you just to have a checking account, or charge a monthly fee when your balance is under a certain amount.
 And most banks charge you whenever you use an ATM that isn’t inside one of their own locations.
-Learn how you can avoid blowing your budget on ATM and checking fees, and how Alliant’s free checking — now with ATM Rebates!1 — can help you save without compromising on convenience or service.
+Learn how you can avoid blowing your budget on ATM and checking fees.

-ATM fees are a huge part of the cost that many Americans pay for their checking accounts, and they have been steadily increasing – up over 23% in the past five years.
-The average ATM fee, according to BankRate.com, now stands at $4.35 per transaction.1 One of the reasons ATM fees are so high at many big banks is what CNN Money’s Blake Ellis calls “a double-fisted hit.”
-First you pay a fee to the ATM’s owner, and then on top of that, your bank charges you a fee for using an ATM outside of its network.
+ATM fees are a huge part of the cost that many Americans pay for their checking accounts, and they have been steadily increasing in the past few years.
+The average ATM fee, according to BankRate.com, now stands at $4.68 per transaction.
+That’s 36 percent higher than it was in 2008.3

 And even though a fee of a few dollars may not sound like a lot, if you have a bank checking account and use out-of-network ATMs often, the cost adds up very quickly.
 “If you’re in the market for a new checking account, look for a bank that’ll reimburse you for out-of-network ATM charges.
 Thirty-two percent of the banks in Bankrate’s survey offer customers free out-of-network withdrawals,” says Amanda Dixon in a Bankrate article.

-A great solution to save on ATM and checking fees without compromising on convenience and service is an Alliant free checking account3 — now with ATM Rebates of up to $20 each month.1
+A great solution to save on ATM and checking fees without compromising on convenience and service is an Alliant checking account without a monthly service fee1 plus ATM rebates up to $20 each month.1